Bryan Carter

 Bryan Carter (born July 11, 1990, in St. Louis, Missouri) is an American drummer, vocalist, composer, arranger, orchestrator and bandleader.
 In 2023, he and Charlie Rosen won the Tony Award for Best Orchestrations for Some Like It Hot.
 In 2024, he and Charlie Rosen won the Grammy Award for Best Musical Theatre Album for co-producing the cast album.
+In 2026, he won the Grammy Award for Best Arrangement, Instrumental or A Cappella alongside Charlie Rosen and Matthew Whitaker.

 Early life and education

 Bryan Carter was born in St. Louis, Missouri.
 He was introduced to the drums by his father at the age of two.
 He began his formal musical training on the violin at the age of four using the Suzuki method.
 Carter was raised in Sycamore, Illinois and attended Sycamore High School.
 While in high school he was a part of The Gibson/Baldwin Grammy Jazz Ensemble where he met future collaborators Emmet Cohen, Benny Benack III, Grace Kelly, Cody Fry and Chad Lefkowitz-Brown.

 Carter attended The Juilliard School in New York City, receiving a Bachelor of Music in 2012.